 This course is designed to give you:

-- A better understanding of Art History as a subject, through lectures, seminar discussions and group work online
+- A better understanding of Art History as a subject

 - The opportunity to meet university lecturers, museum professionals and current undergraduate students